(Updated 02nd Feb 2021)

-Have you wondered how small law firms can get real results from SEO?
+Have you wondered how law firms of any size can get real results from SEO?

-I’m going to share with you the five main steps we used to increase the number of free website visitors to our client's legal website, from less than 10 visits a month, to nearly 1000 visits per month (and we're still going!).
+I’m going to share with you the five main steps we used to increase the number of free website visitors to our client's legal website, from less than 10 visits a month, to nearly 1000 visits per month (Update 1950 visits in January 2021).

 I'll even show you which website it is, so you can see for yourself.

 Oh and it's not just about traffic... from a standing start (of zero website enquiries earlier in the year), the website generated over 120 enquiries last month.
 All from SEO traffic.

 It's been amazing.
 Might have to employ a first response admin staff to take instructions at this rate!

 Natasha Batty ‧ Principal Solicitor at Natasha Hall Law

 Natasha Hall Law (NH-Law.co.uk) had spent the previous couple of years investing time and money in social media content creation.
 The impact of this approach on enquiries was minimal.
 We wanted to shift the marketing focus to SEO and search engine marketing, where there is an audience actively looking for legal services.
 As part of this strategy, we needed to;